Nette Documentation Preview

 ------------------------------------------------------

-Determines if `$type` is PHP built-in type.
-Otherwise, it is the class name.
+Checks if `$type` is a PHP built-in type.
+Otherwise, it's considered a class name.

 ```php